This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - Can I bring my partner and/or children with me?

 You will need to show that there is enough money available to cover your dependants living costs in addition to your living costs and the tuition fees for your course.
-You will need to show that this money has been available throughout a 28 day period that ends no more than one month before you apply for your visa.
-The money must be held in an account in your name and/or the dependant’s name and this includes joint accounts.
+You will need to show that this money has been available throughout a 28 day period that ends no more than one month before you apply for your visas.
+The money must be held in an account in your name and/or the dependant’s name, and this includes joint accounts.

 For example: